 Temple’s partner in China, Tsinghua University, launched an English-language LL.M. program in Chinese law in 2005.
 The fall semester is open to J.D. students as a semester study abroad program.
 Courses are conducted in English and taught by Tsinghua University faculty and visiting legal scholars.
 In the fall semester, five courses on various areas of Chinese law are offered.
 Students are advised to begin with the spring semester program in Japan and perhaps complete a summer internship before heading to Beijing in the fall.

 Semester Abroad Exchange Partners

-Temple Law students who participate in the program have the opportunity to study international, Israeli, and Middle Eastern law at TAU with students from Israel, Europe and around the world.
+Temple Law students who participate in the program have the opportunity to study international, Israeli, and Middle Eastern law at Tel Aviv University with students from Israel, Europe, and around the world.

 This is a public university, and part of the Deutsche Forschungsgemeinschaft, a society of Germany’s leading research universities.
 With more than 40,000 students and over 130 fields of study, it is Germany’s third largest university and one of the foremost centers of German intellectual life.